-Everest Three Peaks Climbing combines three great peaks including highest trekking peak in Nepal Mera Peak 6476 meters, one of the most popular trekking peak in khumbu region Island Peak (6189 meters) also known by (Imja Tse) and one of the challenging trekking peak climbing Lobuche East peak (6119meters) trip to Everest region.
-Everest Three Peaks Climbing offers the best possible introduction to mountain climbing- we summit three beautiful 6,000m+ peak that Visit Himalaya Treks carefully design the itinerary to acclimatize and to make challenging high pass Amphu Labtsa pass 5845 meters and best possibilities to summit each peaks.
+Everest Three Peaks Climbing combines three great peaks including the highest trekking peak in Nepal Mera Peak 6476 meters, one of the most popular trekking peaks in the Khumbu region Island Peak (6189 meters) also known as (Imja Tse) and one of the most challenging trekking peak climbing Lobuche East peak (6119meters) trip to Everest region.
+Everest Three Peaks Climbing offers the best possible introduction to mountain climbing- we summit three beautiful 6,000m+ peaks that Visit Himalaya Treks carefully design the itinerary to acclimatize and to make challenging high pass Amphu Labtsa pass 5845 meters and the best possibilities to summit each peak.

-Everest Three Peaks Climbing trip is about an ambitious (challenging) trip that combining with trekking and Climbing.
-Therefore you should be very well trained and have some experience with mountaineering in high altitude.
-The trekking requires a performance above the average relating to force and endurance.
+The Everest Three Peaks Climbing trip is an ambitious (challenging) trip that combines trekking and Climbing.
+Therefore you should be very well trained and have some experience with mountaineering in high altitudes.
+Trekking requires a performance above the average relating to force and endurance.
 Especially the summit day will be long and exhausting.
-In respective to the technical alpine skills you should have security in your steps and be free from giddiness.
-Even in bad weather you should be able to walk safely on your own through difficult terrain like screes, rocks and as well as on flat glaciers.
-Security in your steps means to walk on exposed trails where a fall has fatal consequences.
-As you will sleep a few nights above the altitude of 4000 meters up to 5800 meters, a very good health is required.
+With respect to the technical alpine skills, you should have security in your steps and be free from giddiness.
+Even in bad weather, you should be able to walk safely on your own through difficult terrain like screes, rocks, and as well as on flat glaciers.
+Security in your steps means walking on exposed trails where a fall has fatal consequences.
+As you will sleep a few nights above the altitude of 4000 meters up to 5800 meters, very good health is required.

 Mera Peak Climbing (6,476m)

-Mera peak, the highest trekking peak in Nepal comprises non-technical route and do-able for any avid climber who have strong determination and fitness level.
-It is the first peak among three peak climbing trail.
-Summit features the astounding view of Mount Cho Oyu, Everest, Lhotse, Nuptse, Makalu, Kanchenjunga and several other peaks.
+Mera Peak, the highest trekking peak in Nepal comprises a non-technical route and is do-able for any avid climber who has strong determination and fitness level.
+It is the first peak among three peak climbing trails.
+Summit features an astounding view of Mount Cho Oyu, Everest, Lhotse, Nuptse, Makalu, Kanchenjunga, and several other peaks.

 Island Peak Climbing (6,189m)

-Island peak climbing is moderately technical trekking peak among Everest Three Climbing Peaks.
-The climbing route follows the series of scramble rocks, steep approaches, ice, ridge, and glaciers.
-Summit releases the great view of Everest, Nuptse, Lhotse, Ama dablam and surrounding peaks.
+Island peak climbing is a moderately technical trekking peak among Everest's Three Climbing Peaks.
+The climbing route follows a series of scramble rocks, steep approaches, ice, ridge, and glaciers.
+Summit releases a great view of Everest, Nuptse, Lhotse, Ama Dablam, and surrounding peaks.

 Lobuche East Peak Climbing (6,119m)

-Accept the challenge of most toughest and technical trekking peak in the end of Everest Three Peak Climbing trip – Lobuche Peak Climbing.
-We ascend through the scramble of rocks and steep slopes full of technical section.
-Although challenging, summit exhibits the stunning view of glistering mountains range of Khumbu region including gigantic Mt.Cho Oyu, Pumori, Everest, Nuptse, Lhotse, Ama Dablam, Thamserku, Tabuche Peak, Chola Tse and several other peaks.
+Accept the challenge of the toughest and most technical trekking peak at the end of the Everest Three Peak Climbing trip – Lobuche Peak Climbing.
+We ascend through the scramble of rocks and steep slopes full of technical sections.
+Although challenging, the summit exhibits a stunning view of the glistering mountains range of the Khumbu region including gigantic Mt.Cho Oyu, Pumori, Everest, Nuptse, Lhotse, Ama Dablam, Thamserku, Tabuche Peak, Chola Tse and several other peaks.

-Why Everest Three Peaks Climbing with Visit Himalaya Treks?
+Why are Everest Three Peaks Climbing with Visit Himalaya Treks?

 Everest Three Peaks Climbing Trip Short Itinerary: